EdddieN/machinon/documentation/machinon_install_guide.md

 sudo ln -s ../sites-available/machinon.conf machinon.conf
 ```

+If using ‘Buster’ then php is updated from 7.0 to 7.3, so the following line in machinon.conf;

+        fastcgi_pass unix:/var/run/php/php7.0-fpm.sock;
+Must be changed into;

+        fastcgi_pass unix:/var/run/php/php7.3-fpm.sock;

 ### Setting serial port permissions for nginx

 Set user/group permissions to allow NGINX group/user www-data to access the serial port: